camunda/camunda-docs-manual/content/user-guide/process-engine/process-instance-migration.md

 ### Skipping Listeners and Input/Output Mappings

-During migration, activity instances may be ended or new activity instances may be created.
+During migration, activity instances may end or new activity instances may emerge.
-Per default, these activities' execution listeners and input/output mappings are going to be invoked as appropriate.
+Per default, their activities' execution listeners and input/output mappings are going to be invoked as appropriate.
 This may not always be the desired behavior.

 For example, if an execution listener expects the existence of a variable to function